 Reinventing Brand Purpose

-Brand purpose is what the brand stands for and how they fit with its values and beliefs.
-The goal is larger than a mere product statement or functional benefit, as it tests brands’ response to social issues surrounding the consumers.
+Learning how to build a brand that attracts a loyal group of followers begins with communicating your brand purpose.
+The brand purpose is what the brand stands for and how it fits with the core values and beliefs of the company.
+The goal is larger than a mere product statement or functional benefit, as it tests brands’ response to social issues surrounding the brand’s customers.
 The purpose is the essence that connects a brand with its customers in brand building activities.

 A study shows that 43 percent of consumers will choose to walk away from a brand if they are disappointed by their social issue views.
-Health consciousness and sustainability are among the emerging themes that consumers regard highly.
-Over 50 percent of consumers have changed their shopping habits to incorporate more sustainable and healthier products.
-Reinventing brand purpose to align with the consumers’ values becomes mandatory to stay relevant in the ever-changing world.
+Health consciousness and sustainability are among the emerging themes that people regard highly.
+Over 50 percent of people have changed their shopping habits to incorporate more sustainable and healthier products.
+Reinventing brand purpose to align with customer values becomes mandatory to stay relevant in the ever-changing world.

 Maintaining Brand Trust

 Economic hardship pushes people to tighten their budgets.
 A survey shows that 33 percent of American consumers look for trusted brands when they struggle financially and cannot afford to waste money on the wrong purchase decision.
 Consistency in delivering quality products and services is paramount to maintain trust.
-In a time like this, brands need to prove that every penny spent by consumers on their product is well justified.
+In a time like this, brands need to prove that it well justifies every penny spent by customers on their product.

 When data is abundant, the ability to digest a myriad of data and turn them into actionable insights is critical for brand building.
-Connection with consumers at the right channels can generate data for brands to spot purchase intent; a leading telecom company in SE Asia uses consumer data analytics to identify next-to-buy products that increase upsell revenue from existing consumers by 30 percent.
+Connection with fans at the right channels can generate data for brands to spot purchase intent; a leading telecom company in SE Asia uses consumer data analytics to identify next-to-buy products that increase upsell revenue from existing customers by 30 percent.